ros-workshop/course/README.md

 * A laptop running Ubuntu 18.04 and ROS Melodic
   * Make sure you install 18.04/Melodic as other versions are unlikely to work
   * Please follow the [installation instructions here](https://github.com/ros-workshop/course/blob/master/ros-installation.md)
-  * If you get stuck, ask a mentor and we'll be happy to help
+  * Ask a mentor if you get stuck, and we'll be happy to help
 * Access to the Internet (you'll need to download 1-2 GB)
-  * Please ask for Wi-Fi access details
+  * Ask a mentor for Wi-Fi access details
 * Access to this Github repository (consider [adding a SSH key](https://help.github.com/articles/connecting-to-github-with-ssh/))

 # Part 1: ROS Basics